sleeptoken/zettelkasten/Remote Thought/Clickjacking.md

 The XSS exploit is combined with the iframe target URL so that the user clicks on the button or link and consequently executes the DOM XSS attack.

+#### Clickjacking with a DOM XSS attack

+if there is a form on a website and we want the form to be prepopulated with custom values then go to inspect element and see the names of the form fields and create a custom `GET` request from the `URL`

 ### References

 https://portswigger.net/web-security/learning-paths/clickjacking